360.859.9090 | 503.405.4300

 Spiders like those commonly found in Washougal aren’t usually very big.
 While sometimes small, spiders are resilient and intelligent creatures.
 If they detect sources of food, shelter, or areas inviting for web spinning or laying eggs inside your home, they’ll do their best to find their way in.
 Do you have brickwork that is cracked?
 A chimney in need of maintenance?
 Door or window seals damaged?
 If so, these are areas where spiders and other pests can make their way into the home.
 We recommend taking a close look from season to season to make sure that these areas are secure, which will help your long-term preventative efforts in keeping spiders and other nuisance pests from gaining access to your home.

 You deserve the best in spider extermination service.
 Aspen Pest Control is here so you can have it.
-Contact us today for your FREE QUOTE.
+Contact an exterminator near you today for your FREE QUOTE.